Roy Noakes

 Early Life and Apprenticeship

-Roy was born in 1936 in the Peabody Buildings, Stepney, East London, the youngest of five children.
-His father, who painted white lines along Commercial Road and, by Roy’s account, made a ‘great copy’ of the Laughing Cavalier, encouraged him to draw and paint.
+Noakes was born in 1936 in the Peabody Buildings, Stepney, East London, the youngest of five children.
+His father, who painted white lines along Commercial Road and who, by account, made a great copy of Frans Hals ‘ Laughing Cavalier’, encouraged him to draw and paint.

-At fifteen, Roy was apprenticed to the monumental masons Anselm Odlings, where he learned to use a pointing machine and, crucially, to free carve under Italian master carvers.
+At fifteen, Noakes was apprenticed to the monumental masons Anselm Odlings &Co Ltd, where he learned to use a pointing machine and, crucially, to free carve angels under Italian master carvers.

-He later transferred to Gerald Giudici, working on public monuments and architectural reliefs designed by leading sculptors including Sir Charles Wheeler, Gilbert Ledward, James Woodford and David McFall.
-During this time he formed a lifelong friendship with James Butler, who encouraged him to attend drawing classes.
+He later transferred to Gerald Giudici, working on public monuments and architectural reliefs designed by leading sculptors including Sir Charles Wheeler CBE PRA, Gilbert Ledward OBE RA , James Woodford OBE RA and David McFall.
+During this time, he formed a lifelong friendship with James Butler, who encouraged him to attend drawing classes.

 Training and Influences

-A Beckwith Scholarship from the Worshipful Company of Fishmongers enabled him to travel to Italy.
-This experience, alongside the 1964 Manzù exhibition at Tate Britain and the Pompeii figures revealed by Giuseppe Fiorelli and Amedeo Maiuri, accelerated his development as a figurative sculptor.
+The Beckwith Scholarship from the Worshipful Company of Fishmongers enabled him to travel to Italy.
+This experience, alongside the 1964 Giacomo Manzù exhibition at Tate Britain and the Pompeii figures revealed by Giuseppe Fiorelli and Amedeo Maiuri, accelerated his development as a figurative sculptor.

 Developing a Figurative Language

-As a student, Roy produced a series of imagined freestanding figures in clay.
-Rather than following strict anatomical accuracy, he used the freedom of modelling to create elongated, undulating forms that conveyed movement and emotion.
+As a student, Noakes produced a series of imagined freestanding figures.
+Rather than following strict anatomical muscular accuracy, he used the freedom that modelling in clay presented, to create figurative structures that conveyed dynamic movement and emotion.

 A Shifting Artistic Landscape

 In post-war Britain, sculpture moved away from large Victorian and Edwardian workshops.
-The rise of art schools and galleries encouraged artists to pursue personal and conceptual approaches, shaping Roy’s direction.
+The rise of art schools and municipal and private art galleries encouraged younger artists to pursue personal philosophies.

 Great Sampford: Expansion and Experimentation

-Roy moved to Great Sampford in north-east Essex, where he built a studio and began a more experimental body of work.
-While still rooted in the human form, his sculptures grew in scale and simplicity, using stone, resin and fibreglass.
+Noakes moved to Great Sampford, North-East Essex, where he built a studio and began a more experimental body of work.
+While still rooted loosely in the human form, his sculptures grew in scale and simplicity, using stone, resin and fibreglass.

-His focus shifted towards the relationship between overall form and internal structure, exploring how a sculpture is experienced from multiple viewpoints.
+His focus shifted towards the relationship between overall form, the silhouette and the internal structures, exploring how a sculpture is often experienced from multiple viewpoints rather than for the complexity of the internal forms.

 Creative Exchanges and Portraits